 Food aid: a critical program, ripe for reform

-Tell Congress to support common sense proposed reform — to help feed millions more people without spending an extra penny.
+Support common sense food aid reform to help feed millions more people without spending an extra penny.

 US food aid has saved hundreds of millions of people from malnutrition and starvation, and it costs less than .05 percent of the federal budget each year.
 As more frequent natural disasters and humanitarian crises leave millions of families struggling to survive, our nearly sixty-year-old food aid program is more critical than ever.